Introduction

 Writing the Manuscript

-Writing your children’s book is where your idea starts to take shape.
-Don’t worry about making it perfect on the first try.
-Just focus on getting your story down.
+This is where your idea begins to take shape.
+Writing your children’s book.
+Don’t worry about getting it right the first time.
+Just concentrate on getting your story down.

-Repetition is very helpful in children’s books.
-Kids enjoy hearing the same phrases again and again.
-It helps them learn and remember the story.
+Repetition does much to help children’s books.
+Kids love to hear the same phrases again and again.
+It helps them to learn and recall the story.

 Illustrations: The Heart of Children’s Books